MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 - Create an agile, continuous improvement mindset
 - Are ACT conversations just one more thing we have to do?
 - Should action planning be a separate meeting?
-- Work on a problem that’s unrelated to key business activities or that you can’t easily influenc
+- Work on a problem that’s unrelated to key business activities or that you can’t easily influence
 - What is the manager's role?
 - Tips for making ACT work for your organization